 Course Typically Offered: Fall, Spring

-This course introduces evidence-based integrative approaches to health and wellness that consider the whole person-body, mind, and spirit.
-The course is broken into six parts: characteristics of integrative medicine; mind-body sciences; integrative nutrition; botanicals/herbal medicine and aromatherapy/essential oils; energy therapies, manual healing, and yoga; and future expectations of integrative health.
+This course examines health, disease, healing, and medicine from a theoretical, psychological, sociological, biological, historical, and cultural perspective.
+It examines concepts and philosophies from traditional cultural healing systems and contemporary Western medicine from interdisciplinary perspectives.
+Topics include the history of Western medical practices; principles of Indigenous healing systems; the role of gender in healing; the effects of personality and emotions on health and disease; mind-body sciences; integrative medicine/nutrition; botanicals/herbal medicine and aromatherapy/essential oils; energy therapies, manual healing, and yoga; and future expectations of integrative health.
 All topics are informed by science and follow the scientific method.
 Students develop a preliminary portfolio in a selected area of integrative health and wellness.

 HEAL 222: Stress Management